sahabulh/SandiaEV/README.md

 ## Useful repositories
 - [ISO 15118](https://github.com/SwitchEV/iso15118).
 Python Implementation of the ISO 15118 -2 and -20 protocols.
 - [phenix](https://github.com/sandia-minimega/phenix).
 Orchestration tool for [minimega](https://github.com/sandia-minimega/minimega) which can virtualize the PKI environment.

+## Installing required softwares
+### ISO 15118
+Clear instruction is given in the repository readme file.
+Please follow [this](https://github.com/SwitchEV/iso15118#readme).
+### phenix
+Instruction is given in the repository [readme file](https://github.com/sandia-minimega/phenix) and also in the [project website](https://phenix.sceptre.dev/).
+But a more straight forward instructionis given below.